Jaliov/Weather-Map/README.md

 # Weather-Map

-## A convenient Ajax call Weather API that displays the current weather in cities throughout the world as well as a 5 day forecast
+## A convenient Weather API that displays the current weather in cities throughout the world as well as a 5 day forecast

 ![](Weather-MapScreenshot.jpg)